 - Suffer through unanticipated and unnecessary disciplinary problems.

 - Serve more time inside than necessary, and in harsher conditions than necessary.

 - Return to society without an actionable, methodical plan to triumph over the inevitable complications that follow confinement.

-To the extent that an individual begins with a clear idea of the best possible outcome, the individual can reverse engineer a plan to succeed.
-At Prison Professor, we work closely with clients to establish that path to success.
-Those who choose to design their own path may consider working through the following questions useful in their preparation:
+To the extent that a person begins with a clear idea of the best possible outcome, the person can reverse engineer a plan to succeed.
+At Prison Professors, we encourage people to use a disciplined plan to prepare for success.
+Those who choose to design their own path may consider the following questions useful in their preparation:

 - Why do I find myself in this predicament?

 - What is my plan for making it through?

 - How can I pursue a deliberate course of action to ensure that when I move into the next phase of my life, I’ll advance the possibility for a full and meaningful, relevant life?

 - How am I defining success at each stage of the journey ahead?

 A person who works through those questions may find that first night in prison to be much more restful.
 Rather than dwelling on all that he has lost, the person will know that he is not an “inmate,” as the system defines him.
 He is not waiting for calendar pages to turn, or for life to happen to him.
 Instead, the person knows that he is a man.
 He is moving through this challenge in a deliberate, disciplined way, knowing that the success he experiences in the weeks, months, and years to come will follow the decisions that he makes along the way.